 The addition of a case-study-based subjective verification analysis is useful to understand the behaviour of the three considered forecasting systems during a well-documented extreme rainfall event.

 In July 2021, the Henan Province in northeast China experienced extremely severe rainfall.
 Over three days, between July 17 and 20, 617.1 mm of rain were recorded in the province's capital, Zhengzhou, nearing the year's average precipitation.
 The most intense rainfall was observed on 20 July, when 201.9 millimetres of rain were recorded between 4 and 5 pm local time (the highest figure ever recorded since measurements began in 1951).
 The extreme rainfall generated severe, extensive flooding (Figure 6a), causing the evacuation of 815,000 people and affecting 14.5 million people around the province.
-The death toll reached 398 deaths.
+The death toll reached 398.

 Figure 6b shows rain gauge observations for 20 July between 00 and 12 UTC, where 465.8 mm of rain were observed in Zhengzhou.
 Figure 6c compares the 12-hourly rainfall forecasts for ENS (first row), Multiple-WT ecPoint (second row), and Single-WT ecPoint (third row), valid for the observations’ accumulation period.
 The first three columns in Figure 6c show the 99th percentile for day 5, 3, and 1 forecasts (from left to right).
 All forecasting systems, up to five days in advance, provided good guidance on which area was at higher risk of experiencing extreme rainfall, namely the area near Zhengzhou (highlighted by the small black circles).
 Closer to the event (i.e., day 1 forecasts), single-WT ecPoint predicted more than 700 mm/12h (zoomed in circle in the third row of Figure 6c), significantly overestimating the observed rainfall totals.
 Instead, ENS significantly underestimated the observed rainfall totals, predicting totals not higher than 150 mm/12h (zoomed in circle in the first row of Figure 6c).
 On the contrary, Multiple-WT ecPoint predicted rainfall totals of the same order of magnitude as those observed, i.e., ~ 400 mm/12h (zoomed in circle in the second row of Figure 6c).
-The fourth column in Figure 6c shows the probability of having less than 0.2 mm/12h (i.e., having no rain) on day one forecasts for the area southwest of Zhengzhou (blue circles), where no rainfall was observed (blue circle in Figure 6b).
-ENS shows zero probability of having no rain.
+The fourth column in Figure 6c shows the probability of having less than 0.2 mm/12h (i.e., having no rain) on day one forecasts for the area southwest of Zhengzhou (blue circles), where no rainfall was observed at most sites (blue circle in Figure 6b).
+ENS shows generally zero probability of having no rain.
 Single-WT ecPoint shows much smaller probabilities than Multiple-WT ecPoint of having no rain, between 20 and 40% instead of 50 to 80%.

 Discussion and conclusions